Down syndrome: Neurological

 This syndrome causes about a third of cases of intellectual disability.
-Many developmental milestones are delayed with the ability to crawl typically occurring around 8 months rather than 5 months and the ability to walk independently typically occurring around 21 months rather than 14 months.
+Many developmental milestones are delayed with the ability to crawl typically occurring around 8–22 months rather than 6–12 months, and the ability to walk independently typically occurring around 1–4 years rather than 9–18 months.
+Walking is acquired in 50% of children after 24 months.

 Most individuals with Down syndrome have mild (IQ: 50–69) or moderate (IQ: 35–50) intellectual disability with some cases having severe (IQ: 20–35) difficulties.
 Those with mosaic Down syndrome typically have IQ scores 10–30 points higher than that.
-As they age, people with Down syndrome typically perform worse than their same-age peers.
+As they age, the gap tends to widen between people with Down syndrome and their same-age peers.

 Commonly, individuals with Down syndrome have better language understanding than ability to speak.
-Between 10 and 45% have either a stutter or rapid and irregular speech, making it difficult to understand them.
+Babbling typically emerges around 15 months on average.
+10–45% of those with Down syndrome have either a stutter or rapid and irregular speech, making it difficult to understand them.
 After reaching 30 years of age, some may lose their ability to speak.

 They typically do fairly well with social skills.
 Behavior problems are not generally as great an issue as in other syndromes associated with intellectual disability.
 In children with Down syndrome, mental illness occurs in nearly 30% with autism occurring in 5–10%.
 People with Down syndrome experience a wide range of emotions.
 While people with Down syndrome are generally happy, symptoms of depression and anxiety may develop in early adulthood.

 Children and adults with Down syndrome are at increased risk of epileptic seizures, which occur in 5–10% of children and up to 50% of adults.
 This includes an increased risk of a specific type of seizure called infantile spasms.
 Many (15%) who live 40 years or longer develop Alzheimer's disease.
 In those who reach 60 years of age, 50–70% have the disease.

+Down syndrome regression disorder is a sudden regression with neuropsychiatric symptoms such as catatonia, possibly caused by an autoimmune disease.
+It primarily appears in teenagers and younger adults.

 Senses

 Hearing and vision disorders occur in more than half of people with Down syndrome.

-Vision problems occur in 38 to 80%.
-Between 20 and 50% have strabismus, in which the two eyes do not move together.
-Cataracts (cloudiness of the lens of the eye) occur in 15%, and may be present at birth.
-Keratoconus (a thin, cone-shaped cornea) and glaucoma (increased eye pressure) are also more common, as are refractive errors requiring glasses or contacts.
-Brushfield spots (small white or grayish/brown spots on the outer part of the iris) are present in 38 to 85% of individuals.